-1:00PM-2:15PM L.Cooke W-803
+woodland 5337 MW 1:00PM-2:15PM L.Cooke W-803

-EARLY CHILDHOOD EDUCATION

-ECE-1A Princ/Practices of Teaching Young 3.0 units
+EARLY CHILDHOOD EDUCATION ECE-1A Princ/Practices of Teaching Young 3.0 units

-Transferable to CSU An examination of the underlying theoretical principles of developmentally appropriate practices applied to programs, environments, emphasizing the key role of relationships. constructive adult-child interactions, and teaching strategies in 1699 supporting physical, social, creative and intellectual development for all children.
+Transferable to CSU An examination of the underlying theoretical principles of developmentally appropriate practices applied to programs, environments, emphasizing the key role of relationships, constructive adult-child interactions, and teaching strategies in social creative and intellectual upporting p ivsical all children.
 This course includes a review of the historical roots of early childhood programs and the evolution of the professional practices promoting advocacy, ethics and professional identity.
 (L)